 Cases come to judges of compensation claims after parties are unable to reach agreement on outstanding issues and one party files a petition for benefits.
 The law provides for mandatory mediation within 130 days of filing such a petition.

 Administrative law judges conduct hearings as authorized by Ch.
 120, Florida Statutes.
-Most cases are brought
+Cases are brought

 to challenge an agency rule as an invalid delegation of legislative authority; or